 Being an athlete isn’t just about training and workouts.
-You also have to think about your diet.
+You also have to think about your nutrition.
 What you eat can make or break you, so you have to make sure you shop for what will help you.
 This grocery list is a step in the right direction.

 A banana has roughly 450 grams of potassium or 13 percent of your daily needs.
 Along with 30 grams of carbohydrates, it’s a convenient and portable source of energy for athletes on the move.
 It’s also a flexible ingredient that can be made into cakes, used as topping, or even blended into a protein smoothie.

-Oatmeal is long a staple in the athlete diet.
+Oatmeal has long been a staple in the athlete diet.
 It’s high in complex carbohydrates and soluble fibers, which help remove cholesterol in the blood stream.
-Oatmeal also has a low glycemic index that sustains energy levels for a longer period of time.
-Half a cup contains at least seven grams of protein, so you can easily make your protein drinks without using protein powder.
+Oatmeal also has a low glycemic index that sustains energy levels for a longer period.
+Half a cup contains at least seven grams of protein, so you can easily make protein drinks without using protein powder.

 Seafood is the preferred protein source over red meat, but salmon ranks atop the sea of choices.
-Aside from protein, it contains a lot of iron and vitamin B12, which are essential for muscle building.
+Aside from protein, it contains iron and vitamin B12, which are essential for muscle building.
 Salmon is also high in omega-3 fatty acids and bioactive peptides.
 These help control inflammation in the body and improve joint movement.

 Eggs are also high in iron, which has an effect on sports performance if athletes don’t get enough of it.
-But because of the amount of cholesterol, limit intake to only one or two eggs a day.
+But because of the amount of cholesterol, limit intake to only one or two a day.
 Usually, people only recommend eating the white part, but half the protein can be found in the yolk, and the best and healthiest way to have it is by either boiling or poaching.
-This ensures you won’t be adding other things like milk or butter, which adds calories and fat.
+This ensures you won’t be adding other ingredients like milk or butter, which adds calories and fat.

-It’s also a good source of vitamins B and C while being the only fat-free source of vitamin E. The different colors actually carry with it different nutrient properties.
-The orange ones give you a lot of vitamin A, and the purple ones have anthocyanins, which are antioxidants with cancer-preventing qualities.
-The best thing about them is that you can either boil, steam, fry, or blend it and the no nutrients will be lost in the process.
+It’s also a good source of vitamins B and C while being the only fat-free source of vitamin E. The different colors actually carry different nutrient properties.
+The orange ones give you tons of vitamin A, and the purple ones have anthocyanins, which are antioxidants with cancer-preventing qualities.
+The best thing about them is that you can either boil, steam, fry, or blend them without losing nutrients in the process.